r2devops/hub/docs/create-update-job.md

 So, if your job produce an static website output, ensure to store the result of the build in `${CI_PROJECT_DIR}/website_build` and to configure this path as artifact.
 See example in [`mkdocs`](/jobs/build/mkdocs/) job.

-* Compliance with another job
-* Compliance with pages

-    Add this job to the list of documentation builder jobs in pages documentation The documentation output must be specified in a variable with the default value to documentation_build/ in order to be retrieved by pages job by default

 ### 🧪 Test your job